 AFST/HIST/SEMN271Nelson Mandela and the Anti-Apartheid Movement There are times when specific people, places and moments in history capture the imagination of the world.
 This occurs when that specificity speaks volumes to the human condition and offers lessons that we all sense are important.
 Such has been the case with Nelson Mandela and anti-apartheid movement.
 This course will use Mandela and the evolution of, and struggle against, apartheid as a window into some of the 20th century's most complex issues.
 Prerequisite: Sophomores Only

-AFST/HIST272Gender Relations in Africa This course explores categories of masculinity and femininity that relate to and inform one another.
-It analyzes how these identity categories interact with other axes of social and political power, such as ethnic affiliation, economic status, and age in various places and times in Africa.
+AFST/WGS/HIST272Gender Relations in Africa This course explores categories of masculinity and femininity that relate to and inform one another.
+It analyzes how these identity categories interact with other axes of social and political power, such as ethnic affiliation, economic status, and age in various places and at different historical times in Africa.

 AFST/HIST273Atlantic Slave Trade This course examines the complex web of connections that linked together the various lives and fates of Africans, Europeans, and Americans via the Atlantic slave trade.
 It analyzes the mode of enslavement of Africans by slavers in Africa, the experiences of slaves in the Middle Passage, and the impact of the trade on continental and Diasporan Africans.
 It also explores the role played by Africa-based abolitionist movements in ending the trade in Atlantic Africa.